 South Korea’s corporate sector should also be a factor in any decision

 It’s these widespread benefits to Korean, American and European businesses alike – that ought also to be carefully considered when studying any proposed restriction of US and EU law firms as a conduit to inbound and outbound foreign direct investment and trade with Korean companies.
-Beyond that, the terms of the US and EU Korea FTA’s would appear to be breached were Phase 3 significantly amended.
-One industry alone ought not to single itself out for protectionist treatment in the broader context of these FTA’s, as that effort will likely serve to decrease the benefits of the agreements to the broad range of trade and industry stakeholders in the EU, US and Korea alike.
+If Phase 3 is significantly amended, it would appear that the terms of the US and EU Korea FTA’s have been breach.
+One industry alone ought not to single itself out for protectionist treatment in the broader context of these FTA’s.
+As that effort will likely serve to decrease the benefits of the agreements to the broad range of trade and industry stakeholders in the EU, US and Korea alike.